Violent and Sex Offender Register: Information held on ViSOR

 Offenders must confirm their registration annually.
 That is, if they have not needed to inform the police of any changes above, they must attend a designated police station to register if they have not done so for a year.
 Failure to comply is an offence, subject to a penalty of five years imprisonment.

 On 13 August 2012, the Sexual Offences Act 2003 (Notification Requirements) (England and Wales) Regulations 2012 came into force.
-Under the new regulations, a subject on the Sexual Offenders Register is now required to provide the police with details of all bank accounts, credit cards, passport details and any foreign travel regardless of its duration.
-They are also required to notify to the police weekly if they are not registered as regularly residing or staying at one place.
+Under these regulations, a subject on the Sexual Offenders Register is required to provide the police with details of all bank accounts, credit cards, passport details and any foreign travel regardless of its duration.
+They are also required to notify the police weekly if they are not registered as regularly residing or staying at one place.
 They also have to notify the police where they are living in a household with a child under the age of 18.

 Development

 Construction of the ViSOR application began in January 2003, with a first release of functionality to a pilot site November 2003.
 The system was subsequently rolled out to a further three pilot sites during early to mid-2004.
 National (UK) rollout began November 2004, and was completed April 2005.

 ViSOR is now in use across all 45 geographic police forces in the UK.
-Roll out to the Prison and Probation services of England and Wales was scheduled for 2006/7, but was considerably delayed and not completed until the autumn of 2008.
+Roll out to the Prison and Probation services of England and Wales was scheduled for 2006/07, but was considerably delayed and not completed until the autumn of 2008.

 European Sex Offender Database

-MEPs have shown support for a European Sex Offender Database.
-In 2007 a NSPCC report suggested the failure of EU countries to share criminal records properly and was in their opinion "leaving children at risk in the UK."
+Prior to the UK leaving the European Union, Members of the European Parliament (MEPs) supported an EU Sex Offender Database.
+In 2007 an NSPCC report stated that the failure of EU countries to share criminal records properly was in their opinion "leaving children at risk in the UK".

-In 2008 the High Court ruled that permanent inclusion on the register was disproportionate and incompatible with the European Convention of Human Rights.
+In 2008 the High Court ruled that permanent inclusion on the register was disproportionate and incompatible with the European Convention on Human Rights.

-A number of European countries such as Spain, Germany and Italy that in the past have stated that sex offenders' registration as in the UK is a breach of the European Convention of Human Rights.
+A number of European Union countries such as Spain, Germany and Italy had stated that sex offenders' registration as in the UK was a breach of the European Convention on Human Rights.
 France has implemented a national judicial sex offender database that has been adjudged to be legal by the European Court of Human Rights in the Gardel v.
 France decision.